Find Affordable College Courses

 Education Levels of Medical Radiologic Technology/Science - Radiation Therapist Majors

-In 2020-2021, 3 earned their doctor's degree in medical radiologic technology/science - radiation therapist.
+During the most recent year for which data is available, 0 people earned their doctor's degree in medical radiologic technology/science - radiation therapist.
 This makes it the 91st most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in medical radiologic technology/science - radiation therapist at each degree level.